30 Noteworthy Novels Set in Oxford

 The Dead of Jericho by Colin Dexter

-“The Dead of Jericho” by Colin Dexter is a mystery novel featuring Inspector Morse.
-The story kicks off when Morse meets a woman named Anne at a party and feels a connection.
-Months later, he learns that Anne has died in what seems to be a suicide.
+This Inspector Morse mystery starts when Morse meets a woman named Anne at a party and feels drawn to her.
+Months later, he learns Anne has apparently died by suicide.

-As Morse investigates, secrets about Anne’s life start to surface, and the case becomes more complex than it first appeared.
-The clues are cleverly intertwined with Morse’s own personal struggles, creating a layered and intriguing narrative.
+As Morse investigates, secrets about Anne’s life surface, and the case becomes more complicated than it initially seemed.
+The clues cleverly intertwine with Morse’s own personal life.

 6. 6